 Fort Whipple, on 256 acres, was one of the stronger fortifications built to defend the Union capital across the Potomac River.
 Brig.
 Gen. Albert J. Myer commanded Fort Whipple and the post was renamed Fort Myer, primarily to honor the late chief signal officer, but also to eliminate confusion created by the existence of another Fort Whipple in Arizona.

-Most of the buildings at the north end of Fort Myer were built between 1895 and 1908.
-Many of those still standing have been designated historic landmarks by the U.S. Department of the Interior and the state of Virginia.
 The first military test flight of an aircraft was made from the Fort Myer parade ground on Sept.
 9, 1908.

 Defensive troops were stationed at Fort Myer during World War II, when it also served as a processing station for soldiers entering and leaving the Army.